Shapes to Sound: Understand & Transform Your Guitar Playing ZOOM Classes

 • Understanding chords and how they function within a key

-• Moving beyond triads – exploring 7th chords
+• Moving beyond triads: exploring 7th chords

-• Playing arpeggios and chord tones melodically
+• Playing arpeggios melodically

-• “Hipping up” your chord voicings.
+• “Hipping up” your chord voicings

 • Learning why you don’t always need to play the root of the chord

-• Repertoire:Georgia on My Mind
+• Repertoire: Georgia on My Mind

 Rhythm

-• Why Rhythm is the most important part of the musical equation
+• Why rhythm is the most important part of the musical equation

-• Exploring new rhythmic feels: Bossa Nova, Charleston, and piano-inspired patterns
+• Exploring new rhythmic feels: bossa nova, Charleston, and piano-inspired patterns

 Learning Outcomes